-3. Component - connect with 75 ohm Component video cables (3RCA-3RCA).
+3. Component - connect with 75 ohm Component video cables (3RCA-3RCA) For sources that support HDMI this is always the best choice.
+See later

-For best picture quality we recommend making Component video connections, then in declining order of quality, S-Video connections and then Composite video connections.
+For sources that only support analogue video for best picture quality we recommend making Component video connections, then in declining order of quality, S-Video connections and then Composite video connections.